SSU Student Health Center (SHC) Women's Health & Contraception

 - Birth Control Pills (combined estrogen and progesterone)

-- Reversible, and generally safe and reliable; has non-contraceptive benefits (e.g. reduction in menstrual flow, discomfort, and anemia; decreased risk of ovarian and uterine cancer).
+- Reversible, and generally safe and reliable when used correctly; have non-contraceptive benefits (e.g. reduction in menstrual flow, discomfort, and anemia; decreased risk of ovarian and uterine cancer).

 - Must be taken at the same time each day; reduced efficacy in obese individuals..